 Huxhams Cross Farm is found on the edge of the Dartington Hall Estate near Totnes in Devon.
 It covers 34 acres of land that was bought by the Biodynamic Land Trust in 2015.
 The Trust holds land in perpetuity for sustainable food production.
-The Apricot Centre team are the first tenants of the farm and are developing it from a bare collection of 5 fields ,that have been down to conventional barley for the last 40 year, to a rich and diverse food producing farm.
-The farm is part of the new learning campus on the Dartington Hall Estate.
+The Apricot Centre team are the first tenants of the farm and continue to develop it from a bare collection of 5 fields, that were put down to conventional barley for the last 40 year, to a rich and diverse food producing farm.

 The farm is a learning demonstration of how we weave together the practices of biodynamic food production, permaculture design and agroforestry to create a beautiful, resilient and sustainable farm.